 1) Raw events come into Spark Streaming as DStreams, which internally is a sequence of RDDs.
 RDDs are like a Java Collection, except that the data elements contained in RDDs are partitioned across a cluster.
 RDD operations are performed in parallel on the data cached in memory, making the iterative algorithms often used in machine learning much faster for processing lots of data.

 2) The credit card transaction data is parsed to get the features associated with the transaction.

-3) Card holder features and profile history are read from MapR-DB using the account number as the row key.
+3) Card holder features and profile history are read from MapR Database using the account number as the row key.

 4) Some derived features are re-calculated with the latest transaction data.

 5) Features are run with the model algorithm to produce fraud prediction scores.

 6) Non fraud events enriched with derived features are published to the enriched topic.
 Fraud events with derived features are published to the fraud topic.

 Messages are not deleted from Topics when read, and topics can have multiple different consumers, this allows processing of the same messages by different consumers for different purposes.

 In this solution, MapR Event Store consumers read and store all raw events, enriched events, and alarms to MapR XD for future analysis, model training and updating.
 MapR Event Store consumers read enriched events and Alerts to update the Card holder features in MapR Database.
 Alerts events are also used to update Dashboards in real time.

 Rapid Reads and Writes with MapR Database